nasa/cumulus-orca/website/docs/developer/development-guide/code/integration-tests.md

 ### Ingest
 - [Happy](#happy-path):
   1. Add files to an S3 bucket that is registered with Orca.
-     Structure should imitate two granules.
+     Structure should imitate multiple granules.
      :::tip
-     Include a 200 GB file to make sure timeouts do not prevent ingest.
+     Include a large (bigger than 250 Gb) file to make sure timeouts do not prevent ingest.
      :::
      :::tip
      Test ingesting from Glacier buckets as well as regular buckets.
+     Make sure that Glacier data is less than 24 hours old.
+     If older, ingest will incur additional costs and time penalties, possibly beyond timeout limits.
      :::
   1. Call the OrcaCopyToGlacierWorkflow to ingest the granules to Orca.
      :::tip
-     Make sure to cover ExcludeDataTypes being set, being unset, and excluding files.
+     Make sure to cover ExcludeFileTypes being set, being unset, and excluding files.
 May require additional tests.
      :::
      :::tip
      Future work will allow us to target multiple buckets with ingest.
      :::
-  1. Retry calls to the [Catalog API](../../../developer/api/api-gateway.md/#catalog-reporting-api) until entries are found.
+  1. Retry calls to the [Catalog API](../../../developer/api/api-gateway.md/#catalog-reporting-api) and check the StepFunction status until entries are found.
   1. Verify that the files are present in the proper Orca bucket.
 - [Security](#security-paths):
   1. Follow the Happy test up to calling the workflow.